Columbus Airport (Georgia)

 Columbus Airport (formerly named Columbus Metropolitan Airport and originally named Muscogee County Airport) is a public-use airport in Columbus, in Muscogee County, Georgia, United States.
 The airport covers 680 acres (275 ha) and has two intersecting runways.
 Serving Georgia's second largest city, it is Georgia's fourth busiest airport.

 Operated by the Columbus Airport Commission, the airport commenced operations in 1944.
-It has been served by regularly scheduled airline service since its opening, with all passenger service in the 21st century being operated by regional carriers.
+It has been served by regularly scheduled airline service since its opening, with nearly all passenger service in the 21st century being operated by regional carriers.
 Federal Aviation Administration (FAA) records say the airport had 84,387 passenger boardings (enplanements) in calendar year 2022, an increase from 56,520 enplanements in 2021.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).

 Ownership

 The airport is a public-use airport that is owned and operated by the Columbus Airport Commission.
 The Muscogee County Airport Commission was established under an amendment to the Constitution of Georgia on April 9, 1968.
 After the merger between the governments of Muscogee County and Columbus at the start of 1971, the Muscogee County Airport Commission became the Columbus Airport Commission.
 The airport's five commissioners are appointed to five-year terms by the council of the Columbus Consolidated Government, an elected body representing the districts of Columbus.
 The Columbus Airport Commission is responsible for the airport's promotion and operations, but cannot collect taxes.